gmvoit/just-the-docs/descriptions/FittingData.md

 ## Model Output

-A variety of potentially observable atmospheric characteristics can be used to test **ExpCGM** models for galactic atmospheres and to constrain their input parameters.
+A variety of potentially observable atmospheric characteristics can be used to test **ExpCGM** models for galactic atmospheres and constrain their input parameters.

 ### Radial Profiles

 An **ExpCGM** model's radial profiles of thermal pressure, temperature, and gas density depend on the input parameter set as described in the previous section.
 Those profiles can be directly compared with deprojected versions of $P(r)$, $T(r)$, and $\rho (r)$ derived from observational data.
 Fits of an **ExpCGM** model to deprojected observations therefore constrain the model's input parameters.

-{: .note}
-Reliable deprojections generally require high-quality data and approximate spherical symmetry.
+However, reliable deprojections require high-quality data and approximate spherical symmetry.

 ### Projected Profiles